API-Skeletons/doctrine-orm-graphql/docs/just-the-basics.rst

   $result = GraphQL::executeQuery($schema, $query);

-Keep reading to learn how to create multiple attribute groups, extract entities by reference or by value, cache attribute metadata, enable custom types, add documentation to every attribute, use aliases, and more.
+Keep reading to learn how to create multiple attribute groups, extract entities by reference or by value, cache attribute metadata, implement custom types, alias fields, and more.

 .. role:: raw-html(raw)